weld-project/weld-benchmarks/README.md

   The `compile` field is a `true/false` field and specifies whether workloads need to be compiled beforehand using `make` or not.

-- Benchmark directories may additionally contain a Python model for the benchmark cost, in a file called "model_cost.py".
-It should support the same parameter flags as the benchmark itself.

 ## Running instructions

 The main script is `run_benchmarks.py` in the root directory.
 It takes the following